-A target POD often suggested is approximately 60%, as if perhaps to suggest that the balance between mathematical theory and practical considerations is optimised at that POD, or perhaps in reference to the unrelated POD of searching at one Effective Search Width (ESW) as defined by Koopman, BO 1946.
-If all methods used in this study were to have their POD's equally reduced to 60%, the comparison of search methods would change slightly because of MP mobility issues, but the change in POS comparisons, and therefore conclusions, would be slight.
+A target POD often suggested is approximately 60%, as if perhaps to suggest that the balance between mathematical theory and practical considerations is optimised at that POD, or perhaps in reference to the unrelated POD within one Effective Search Width as defined by Koopman, 1946.
+If all methods used in this study were to have their PODs equally reduced to 60%, the comparison of search methods would change slightly because of MP mobility issues, but the change in POS comparisons, and therefore conclusions, would be slight.

-Further, to keep complexity manageable, the model takes a simplified approach to the concepts of POD, ignoring the concepts of Cover and ESW.
+Further, to keep complexity manageable, the model takes a simplified approach to the concepts of POD, ignoring the concepts of Cover and Effective Search Width.
 The author believes this approach is sufficiently accurate for the purpose.